blind-contours/EffectXshift/README.md

 ensure asymptotic efficiency which allows us to construct confidence intervals for our estimates (unlike the g-comp method).

-By using InterXshift, users get access to a tool that offers both k-fold specific and aggregated results for the top synergistic and antagonistic relationships, ensuring that researchers can glean the most information from their data.
+By using EffectXshift, users get access to a tool that offers both k-fold specific and aggregated results for the top synergistic and antagonistic relationships, ensuring that researchers can glean the most information from their data.
 For a more in-depth exploration, there’s an